nbicocchi/learn-java-core/assets/slides/E8 - Java NIO.md

 ---

 ### java.nio.file.Files
-The Java NIO `Files` class provides several methods for manipulating files in the file system.

-The `Files` class contains many methods, so check the JavaDoc too, if you need a method that is not described here.
+The `Files` class provides several methods for manipulating files in the file system.
+It contains many methods, so check the JavaDoc too, if you need a method that is not described here.

 The `java.nio.file.Files` class works with `java.nio.file.Path` instances, so you need to understand the `Path` class before you can work with the `Files` class.

 ### Files.exists()
-Since `Path` instances may or may not point to paths that exist in the file system, you can use the `Files.exists()` method to determine if they do (in case you need to check that).
+Since `Path` instances may point to paths that do not exist, you can use the `Files.exists()` method to determine if they do.

 ```
 Path path = Paths.get("data/logging.properties");